NicBritz/Starcraft-Creations/README.md

 Here you can find links to her [website](https://code-institute-solutions.github.io/StudentExampleProjectGradeFive/) and [Github](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)

 #### Lix Pen
-I really like the look and feel of this [website](https://lixpen.com/) and it helped to give me some inspiration during the design and implementation process.
+I really like the look and feel of the [Lix Pen website](https://lixpen.com/) and it helped to give me some inspiration during the design and implementation process.

+#### Protolabs
+I also liked the [Protolabs website](https://www.protolabs.co.uk/) and drew some inspiration from this site also.

  <!-- Top -->